ProgrammingBanana/camera_capture/READme.md

 Having an updated version of Python installed on the computer is necessary for the project to work
 1. Run the command ```pip install pipenv``` in your command line terminal
 2. Download code from the repository
-3. Go to the project location in command line and run the command ```pipenv install --ignore-pipfile``` to install dependencies named in the pipfile.lock document
+3. Go to the project location in command line and run the command ```pipenv shell``` to start the virtual environment
-4. Run the command ```pipenv shell``` to start the virtual environment
+4. In command line and run the command ```pipenv install --ignore-pipfile``` to install dependencies named in the pipfile.lock document
 5. Run the command ```python folder_creation.py``` before any other script to create the data collection folders in the project directory.
 6. Using the directories created, update the database_setup.py file so that all filepaths mentioned in the db.insert_sign() point to the corresponding filepath in your own machine.
 7. Once you do so, you can run the command ```python database_setup.py``` to create the database and add the entries for each individual sign to the database.
 Each entry will start with the sign name, 0 for the count, and the filepaths defined in the previous step.